-COSC 341 | Software Engineering

-This course provides a deep and comprehensive understanding of the fundamentals of software engineering.
+COSC 341 Software Engineering This course provides a deep and comprehensive understanding of the fundamentals of software engineering.
 The course initiates students to the different software process models, project management, software requirements, and engineering process.
-The course covers SDLC stages, UML diagrams, PERT/CPM Charts, Human-Computer Interaction, introduction to software testing, and the use of CASE tools.
+The course covers SDLC stages, UML diagrams, and the use of CASE tools.
 Prerequisite: COSC 214.
 Equivalent to CCEE 510.